Boundary mutual information in double holography: The setup in double holography

 where $c'$ denotes the central charge of the boundary CFT on $\bm \partial \mathcal{B}$, and $c$ corresponds to the central charge of the bath CFT on $\partial$.

 For a one-dimensional single region $\bm{A}=\bm{A_i}\subset \partial\mathcal{B}$, the corresponding entropy formula has been confirmed to take the form as \cite{Liu:2023ggg}

 where $l$ is the length of $\bm{A_i}$, $c$ denotes the central charge of the CFT$_3$ on both the brane $\mathcal{B}$ and bath $\partial$, while $c'$ represents the central charge of the CFT$_2$ on the boundary $\partial\mathcal{B}$.
-Moreover, $\epsilon$ and $\delta=\csc\theta_0 \epsilon$ are the UV-cutoffs of the CFT$_3$ and CFT$_2$, respectively \cite{Chen:2020uac, Suzuki:2022xwv}.
-It is important to note that while the entire entropy formula in~\eqref{eq:entanglemententropy} is derived from computing the area of the classical extremal surface $\Gamma_{\bm{A_i}}$, the geometric and quantum components can be isolated in the semiclassical limit as
+Moreover, $\epsilon$ and $\delta=\csc\theta_0 \epsilon$ are the UV-cutoffs of the CFT$_3$ and CFT$_2$, respectively \cite{Chen:2020uac, Suzuki:2022xwv}. {Strictly speaking, our analysis concerns a regime with a small but finite $\theta_0$.
+We assume a cutoff hierarchy $\epsilon \ll \theta_0 \ll 1$, ensuring that the boundary cutoff $\delta \simeq \epsilon/\theta_0$ remains sufficiently small to act as a proper UV cutoff.} It is important to note that while the entire entropy formula in~\eqref{eq:entanglemententropy} is derived from computing the area of the classical extremal surface $\Gamma_{\bm{A_i}}$, the geometric and quantum components can be isolated in the semiclassical limit as